Resources

 Churn Rate is the number of users who have uninstalled your app or stopped using your app at any given period.

-Churn Rate = (No. of Users at the End of the Period – No. of Users at the Start of the Period)/No. of users at the Start of the period
+The formula for churn Rate = (No. of Users at the End of the Period – No. of Users at the Start of the Period)/No. of users at the Start of the period

 3. Customer Lifetime Value (CLTV)